Bheal/Data-Sci.-Getting-and-Cleaning-Data/Codebook.md

 ## Codebook for prj341.txt file.

-The first to variables/columns are for 'subjectID' a 'activity'.
+The first two variables/columns are for 'subjectID' and 'activity'.
 Based on these two columns, each row represents the subject who performed the activity, and the activity he performed.
 There were 30 subjects(1-30) and 6 activities((WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).
 There are 180 rows (30 times 6) for each subject and each activity.

 The remaining columns record the averages of the value for the signals that were recored in orginal dataset.